 During the first COVID-19 lockdown, we may have been temporarily closed, but St. Anthony’s School for Girls remained very much open.
 We successfully moved our provision online and offered our girls a rich and varied learning experience.
-Following the announcement of a national lockdown in January 2021, we are currently offering a remote programme to cater for all pupils in Reception to Year 6.
+Following the announcement of a national lockdown in January 2021, we shifted once more to a remote programme to cater for all pupils in Reception to Year 6.

-Our Headteacher had this to say about our remote education phase in 2020:
+Our Headteacher, Mr Brennan, had this to say about our remote education phase in 2020:

 “The establishment of a remote learning curriculum and timetable was a very positive experience at St. Anthony’s School for Girls.
 The children embraced their online lessons with enthusiasm, and the work being produced by the children deserved our commendation.